Skip to main content

 Feb.
 25, 2014

 Renowned Columbus architect Curtis Moody discussed the continued need for legislative initiatives, such as affirmative action, to ensure racial inclusion and diversity in business.
 Moody, who is the president and CEO of the firm Moody-Nolan, has designed or remodeled buildings across the country, including Value City Arena and the Ohio Union in Columbus.
-He assisted in the renovation of the Thomas Moyer Justice Center in 2004.
+He assisted in the renovation of the Thomas J. Moyer Ohio Judicial Center in 2004.

 Janet E. Jackson, Former President and CEO, United Way of Columbus